basho/basho_docs/content/riak/kv/2.1.3/configuring/strong-consistency.md

   non-strongly-consistent keys, it does present an issue for strong consistency due to the tombstone issues mentioned above.
-* **Secondary indexes not supported** --- Strongly consistent operations do not support [[secondary indexes|Using Strong Consistency]] \(2i) at this time.
+* **Secondary indexes not supported** --- Strongly consistent operations do not support [secondary indexes][cluster ops 2i] \(2i) at this time.
 Furthermore, any other metadata attached to objects, even if not related to 2i, will be silently ignored by Riak in strongly consistent buckets.
-* **Multi-Datacenter Replication not supported** --- At this time, consistent keys are *not* replicated across clusters using [[Multi- Datacenter Replication|Multi Data Center Replication: Architecture]]
+* **Multi-Datacenter Replication not supported** --- At this time, consistent keys are *not* replicated across clusters using Multi- Datacenter Replication \(MDC).
-  \(MDC).
 This is because MDC Replication currently supports only eventually consistent replication across clusters.
 Mixing strongly consistent data within a cluster with eventually consistent data between clusters is difficult to reason about from the perspective of applications.
 In a future version of Riak, we will add support for strongly consistent replication across multiple datacenters/clusters.
-* **Client library exceptions** --- Basho's official [[client libraries]] convert errors returned by Riak into generic exceptions, with a message derived from the returned server-side error message.
+* **Client library exceptions** --- Basho's official [client libraries][dev client libraries] convert errors returned by Riak into generic exceptions, with a message derived from the returned server-side error message.
-  More information on this problem can be found in [[Using Strong Consistency|Using Strong Consistency#Error-Messages]].